The Direct-Coupled Cathode Follower

 start up, the grid will immediately rise to HT potential while the cathode

-this way!).
+this way).
 This problem can be easily corrected by connecting an ordinary

-rectifier diode (such as a 1N4007) and resistor between grid and cathode
+rectifier diode (such as a 1N4007) between grid and cathode.
+At start up, this will keep the cathode within

 the cathode at a higher potential than the grid and the diode will be

-capacitance of most diodes is of the order of 10pF.
+When reversed biased a diode acts more-or-less like a capacitor, which a capacitance of the order of 10pF.
 This is not a worry

 Another solution [diagram b] is to use an ordinary neon bulb